 You can enroll in or change your Flexible Spending Account (FSA) election(s) or vary your salary reduction amounts you have selected during the plan year, only under limited circumstances as provided by your state health plan and established IRS guidelines.
 Within 60 calendar days of a qualifying event, you must submit an election change request and supporting documentation to your agency Benefits Administrator.
 Election changes must be consistent with the event.
-Your employer will review, on a uniform and consistent basis, the facts and circumstances of each properly completed and timely submitted mid-plan year election change request.
+The Commonwealth of Virginia will review, on a uniform and consistent basis, the facts and circumstances of each properly completed and timely submitted mid-plan year election change request.
 Upon the approval of your request, your existing FSA election(s) will be stopped or modified (as appropriate).
-You may not change your election after the effective date, unless you experience a qualifying mid-year event.
+You may not change your election after the effective date, unless you experience a Qualifying Life Event (QME).

-A few examples of qualifying mid-year events include:
+A few examples of Qualifying Life Events (QME) include: